brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

-That's a bad idea since anyone in the world can go to your website,
+That's a bad idea since anyone can go to your website,
 open the browser's web dev console, and call your endpoint.
 ~~~js
 // Browser